Fckroun/HTB_Walkthroughs/Noter/Noter.md

 <img src="./img/15.png">

-It's backend code was in md_to_pdf.js.
+Its backend code was in md_to_pdf.js.
 And Google proved again that it's my best friend, revealing an RCE vulnerability:

 <img src="./img/16.png">